bareos/bareos/manuals/en/developers/mediaformat.md

 and even multiple physical volumes.
 When a data record is split, the second (and possibly subsequent) piece of the data is preceded by a new Record Header.
 Thus each piece of data is always immediately preceded by a Record Header.
-When reading a record, if Bacula finds only part of the data in the first record, it will automatically read the next record and concatenate the data record to form a full data record.
+When reading a record, if Bareos finds only part of the data in the first record, it will automatically read the next record and concatenate the data record to form a full data record.